tur-nr/polymer-redux/readme.md

 ### Dispatching Actions

 For an easier and semanatic way to dispatch actions against the store, is to create a list of actions the component can trigger.
-Adding a list of functions to the `actions` property, exoses them to the `dispatch()` method of the element.
+Adding a list of functions to the `actions` property, exposes them to the `dispatch()` method of the element.

 ```javascript
 Polymer({